 - If your Poll Site door is locked, ring the bell or knock loudly on door/windows to alert the custodian of your presence. - If you are still unable to enter, call the Borough Office (number on back of manual).
 If there is a Coordinator assigned to your Poll Site, he or she should make the call. - 2.
 Locate the Coordinator and introduce yourself. - 3.
 Receive the ED Police Envelope from the Coordinator who checks that the Supply Cart number on the ED Police Envelope is the same as the number on the Supply Cart (on the top or side of the cart).
 If there are any problems, notify the Coordinator. - 4.
 Your Supply Cart and table may already be in place.
 But if not, check by looking at the Floor Plan located on top of any ED Supply Cart.
-Speak with Coordinator and move as necessary to match the Floor Plan. - 5.
+Speak with Coordinator and move as necessary to match the Floor Plan.
+Be sure to lock the wheels once the Supply Cart is in place. - 5.
 Check contents of ED Police Envelope using the checklist on the envelope.
 Tell the Coordinator if anything is missing.
 If there are any special instructions, they will be in this envelope.